zachmay/inventorium/report.md

 These technologies were, for the most part, ones that I was very comfortable with.
 In my day-to-day work doing web application development, the so-called LAMP stack (Linux, the Apache web server, MySQL, and PHP) is very common.
-This was useful, since I would be able to answer any questions that came up in the process.
+This experience was useful, since I would be able to answer any questions that came up in the process.

 However, that same work experience has taught me that many aspects of this technology stack